Undergraduate Transfer Admissions

 Only one half of the credit hours required for a degree may be transferred from a community college.
 While the total number of transfer hours will appear on the transcript, the academic department offering the major will determine how they may apply to the degree.

 A transfer student from a collegiate institution not accredited by the appropriate regional association may request an evaluation of transfer credits from the student’s academic dean after completing one year (32 semester hours) of work at the University of South Alabama.
-No degree credit will be accepted by the College of Education from any collegiate institution unless that institution has regional accreditation.
+No degree credit will be accepted by the College of Education and Professional Studies from any collegiate institution unless that institution has regional accreditation.

 Transfer Credit for English Composition: No credit is given for course work in English Composition in which the grade is below a "C".